Couple accused of murder when child dies 21 years after being abused

 The case file was kept on detectives’ desks for 21 years.

-Tripp's 1997 indictment said he unlawfully and willingly placed the child under scalding hot water, resulting in second- and third-degree burns causing permanent injury and disfigurement to the child's penis and scrotum.
+Tripp's 1997 indictment said he unlawfully and willingly placed the child under scalding hot water, resulting in second- and third-degree burns causing permanent injury and disfigurement to the child's genitals.
 Noffsinger's indictment from that same year say she unlawfully and willingly assaulted the child, resulting in serious physical injury on the child.

 Court files reflect the injuries the child sustained happened during the first days of April 1997.
 The child was taken to the hospital April 11.